felix-hilden/tekore/docs/src/getting_started.rst

 Alternatively, the default redirect URI ``https://example.com/callback`` can be used with a client with no other redirect URIs whitelisted.

-Different privileges or `scopes` can be requested when authenticating.
+Different privileges or `scopes` can be requested when authorising.
 Below we'll retrieve a token that has every possible scope.
 The script will open a web page prompting for a Spotify login.
 The user is then redirected back to the whitelisted redirect URI.